williampruden/sequelize-associations/02_zero-to-many/README.md

 };
 ```

-Notice here that really the only big difference is that when we define the relationship and foreign key we are saying `allowNull: true` instead of false like we did in the previous tutorial.
+Notice that the only real difference is that when we define the relationship and foreign key we are saying `allowNull: true` instead of false like we did in the previous tutorial.

 This allows the field to be left empty which means Projects can stand on their own.

 Go ahead and test this on your own.
-- Create a project in Postman and don't pass it a userId
+- Create a project in Postman and don't pass give it a userId.
-- Create a user and query the user to see the projects array is empty
+- Create a user and query the user to see the projects array is empty.
-- Now update the project by adding in the userId
+- Now update the project by adding in the userId.
 - Now query that same user and see the project is included in the response.

 ## Creating Seed Files